jguzdv/NuGet-Packages/libraries/JGUZDV.AspNetCore.Logging/src/ReadMe.md

 This package uses Serilog to replace the build-in logging mechanisms.
 Configuration will be read from the default `Logging` section.

-For usage instructions refer to [JGUZDV.Extensions.Logging] and [Serilog.AspNetCore]
+For usage instructions refer to (https://www.nuget.org/packages/JGUZDV.Extensions.Logging#readme-body-tab)[JGUZDV.Extensions.Logging] and (https://www.nuget.org/packages/Serilog.AspNetCore/)[Serilog.AspNetCore]